nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf91/nrf91_board_controllers.rst

 * `Board control <nRF9151 DK board control section in the nRF9151 DK User Guide_>`_  in the nRF9151 DK Hardware guide

 The nRF5340 IMCU comes preprogrammed with J-Link SEGGER OB and board controller firmware.
-If you want to change the default configuration of the DK, you can use the `nRF Connect Board Configurator`_ app in `nRF Connect for Desktop`_ .
+If you want to change the default configuration of the DK, you can use the `Board Configurator app`_ in `nRF Connect for Desktop`_ .

 To update board controller firmware on the nRF9161 DK, download the `nRF9161 DK board controller firmware`_ from the nRF9161 DK downloads page.
 To program the HEX file, use `nRF Util`_.